Serbia

 Right of the registration are the two last digits of the year, vertically aligned (03=2003).

-Current temporary trailer series since 1987 in black on white.
+Former temporary series issued between 1987 and 3rd January 2011 in black on white.

 The registration consists of the letters RP, followed by a hyphen, three numerals and two letters.